Liangyuefeng/IBMChallenge/README.md

-# IBM Challenge 5 - Interactive Story Telling
+# Project Aurora - Interactive Story Telling
-# Project Aurora
 ## What is all this about?
 A simple vocal interating game for sight impaired people.
 Load a interactive story in pre-defined format and enjoying the fully automatic storytelling.